jfroom/jfmk-auth/README.md

 ## Technologies

 - Rails 5, Postgres, Selenium, AWS S3, HAML, CoffeeScript, Bootstrap, SCSS
-- Docker Compose for development, test and Travis CI; and Heroku Pipelines for deployments.
+- Docker Compose for development & test; Travis for CI/CD; Heroku Pipelines for production
 - Simple [`has_secure_password`](http://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html) Rails API for authentication & cookie sessions.
 User is locked out after X failed attempts.
 - Tests with MiniTest for models & integration, and Capybara Selenium acceptance tests running in a docker service with Chrome standalone.
 - VNC locally into the Selenium session to interact and debug.